Colman-Bashore/FireScarAtlas/README.md

 Weber, E., Moehl, J., Weston, S., Rose, A., Brelsford, C., & Hauser, T. (2022).
 LandScan USA 2021 [Data set].
 Oak Ridge National Laboratory. https:// doi.org/10.48690/1527701

+##### Acknowledgements

+This project would not have been possible without the guidance of Professor Jeff Howarth and the resources of the Middlebury College Geography Department.